ErpNetDocs/tech/modules/crm/pricing/product-prices/concepts/determine-product-price.md

 ## Selection logic

-After filtering, ERP.net may find one, many, or no applicable product prices.
+After filtering, @@name may find one, many, or no applicable product prices.

 - If no product price remains in the candidate set, no product price is determined.
 - If exactly one product price remains, that product price is selected.
-- If more than one product price remains, ERP.net selects one of them according to the following criteria, in this order:
+- If more than one product price remains, @@name selects one of them according to the following criteria, in this order:
   1. **Lowest Price Type ordinal position**
   2. **Highest Priority**
   3. **Latest From Date**